 The legend of the Devin castle

 The legend of Devin Castle is determined by nothing but love.
-At the center is a noble knight and a nun.
+At the centre is a noble knight and a nun.
 Proving his love, the nun was escaped by the noble boy, who was persecuted for it.

 The surrounded lovers ran to the tower, and without seeing any other way out, they threw themselves into the riverbed of the Danube.
-Here later a rock grew out of the ground called the Weiber-stein, while the castle tower became the nun tower.
+Here later, a rock grew out of the ground called the Weiber-stein, while the castle tower became the nun tower.